krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 are at that moment—but not how they got there.
 And by the time we read a summary report of how many tasks were finished and how long they took to go through the process on average, much of the history of the system that produced those measurements has been lost.
+They become mere descriptive statistics about the system at a point in time.
 That makes it hard to reason about *why* those measurements are the way they are.

 In software development, each task often has a distinct history—different